Call 911 if you need fire or medical assistance.

 - Be at least 18 years of age

-- You must attend a minimum of 10 fire meetings and/or a a minimum of 60 days
+- You must attend a minimum of 10 fire meetings and/or a minimum of 60 days

-Once these requirements are met, you can complete a Volunteer Firefighter Application.
+Once these requirements are met and you have pre-authorization from the Fire Chief, you can complete a Volunteer Firefighter Application.
 Please click the link below to complete the Volunteer Firefighter Application.

 During the application process you will be required to: